marekborowiec/teaching/command-line3.md

 echo "This wasn't that hard"
 echo 'Very "funny " '
 ```
 The quotes act like switches.
 The opening quote tells the shell where the escaped text starts, and the closing marks where escaping should stop.
-This is why it doesn’t make sense for the shell to have only one quote.
+This is why it doesn’t make sense for the shell to have only one opening quote in a command.
 It will continue prompting you for more input, until you close the quote:
 ```shell
 echo This wasn't that hard
 ```